+I am an Assistant Professor (tenure track) in the Urban Studies research group at the Department of Urbanism of Delft University of Technology.
 I am a social scientist with a background in sociology and criminology.
-My main research interests are
+My main research interests include

 - urban sociology,

 I am interested in how individuals are affected by the physical and social characteristics of the environments in which they grow up, live and act.
 More specifically, by looking at person-environment interactions, I am trying to understand how important contextual effects are, for whom and under which circumstances.
 I have a special interest in the concept of neighborhood and its definitions and operationalizations at different spatial scales.

 I have previously worked at the Max Planck Institute for Foreign and International Criminal Law (Freiburg, Germany) and the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR; Amsterdam).
 I obtained my PhD degree in 2016 from Utrecht University.